fine landscape gardening

 • Irrigation design and installation

-There is no use following a theme, if the theme is not going to be sustainable!
+There is no use following a theme if the theme is not going to be sustainable!

 Themes involve a wide range of considerations.
 From opening up one's yard to appreciate views to closing the yard in order to relate mostly to the house.
-A landscape should always have "sense of place"...it fits in with its surroundings.
+A landscape should always have a "sense of place"...it fits in with its surroundings.

 The landscape should be designed in such a way that it is an extension of the home.
 The landscape should have "rooms."
 Each room is defined by the activity that will be taking place in that space.
 There are a number of different innovative design techniques to separate and join the spaces.

 Plants organize and define spaces in the landscape.
 Plants transform the environment for the comfort of the use of a modifying light, temperature and humidity.
 Plants can also be used to control noise and odor, and provide food for both the homeowner and wildlife.
 Plants are used as barriers for privacy and safety, as well as preventing erosion, soil loss, retaining moisture and retaining organic matter in the soil.
-Size, form and texture (density) are the three dominant characteristics that determine how a plant can be used to make a more pleasant microclimate and create a more functional, organized, energy-efficient yard.
+Size, form and texture (density) are the three dominant characteristics that determine how a plant can be used to make a more pleasant microclimate and create a more functional, organized, energy-efficient yard.How does the structure of plantings play a role in landscape design?
+Plants provide structure in the garden in the same way walls provide structure for buildings.
+Shrub plantings can act as walls in a space and the branches of trees form a ceiling canopy overhead.

 Water features, the ocean, ponds and lakes achieve an effect because of the repetition of water.
 Many people take pictures of sun sets over the ocean because of the outstanding color of the setting sun and the stark simplicity of the sky and ocean.
 The rhythm and repetition of sand in sand dunes and deserts is also visually appealing.
 Even a walkway that curves to the front door of a residence can give a strong feeling of rhythm to a landscape.

-© Grant's Gardens.
-All Rights Reserved.
-Website Design by Digisphere Marketing
+© 2024 Grants Gardens SRQ, LLC. - All Rights Reserved | Website Design by DigiSphere Marketing